sb43/debrowser/README.md

 For the details please check the user guide at this location:
 <https://bioconductor.org/packages/release/bioc/vignettes/limma/inst/doc/usersguide.pdf>

-Limma is a package to analyse of microarray or RNA-Seq data.
-If data is normalized with spike-in or any other scaling, tranforamtion or normalization method, Limma can be ideal.
+Limma is a package to analyze  of microarray or RNA-Seq data.
+If data is normalized with spike-in or any other scaling, transformation  or normalization method, Limma can be ideal.
 In that case, prefer limma rather than DESeq2 or EdgeR.